 However, there are numerous exceptions to this rule.
 For example, some property acquired during the marriage may be purchased with money earned prior to the marriage, or a home purchased with separate property might be improved with marital assets.
 In these cases, determining whether property is separate or marital can involve complex tracing of funds, requiring the help of a forensic accountant and skilled California family law attorney.
 The more complex the case, the more you may have to lose by not investing in an attorney you can trust to represent you in your divorce.

 The community property model

 California is one of the few remaining community property states.
 This means that all property acquired by spouses during a marriage, which includes physical items such as houses or cars as well as money earned, should be divided equally between the couple when they divorce.
 This doesn’t mean that each asset must be divided equally, but rather that, after the total value of the marital estate (all marital property and debt) is determined, each spouse should end up receiving about half this amount.
 This could mean that one spouse may take a high-value piece of property along with the responsibility to pay a debt that the couple accrued during the marriage, and the other spouse might take a lower-value asset.
 Calculating the value of these assets isn’t always straightforward.
 Make sure that you receive your fair share of the value of the marital estate by seeking representation from knowledgeable, skilled Southern California divorce lawyers, and call Blasser Law for a consultation today.

 Help is Available for Complex California Property Division Matters

-For assistance with a divorce matter, property settlement agreement, or other family law issue, contact the Diamond Bar property division attorneys at Blasser Law for a consultation, at 909-843-6363.
+For assistance with a divorce matter, property settlement agreement, or other family law issue, contact a Diamond Bar property division attorney at Blasser Law for a consultation, at 909-843-6363.